D-Andreev/recommender-addon/README.md

 ```
 get current date time javascript
 ```
 And this into `documents.txt`.
-Every document is seperated by a new line and every word is seprated by space.
+Every document is seperated by a new line and every word is separated by space.
 ```
 get the current date and time in javascript
 get the current date and time in python